The baby name Ledger was borrowed from a Hollywood leading man, but it’s also a medieval gem, long undiscovered.

 The story of the baby name Ledger starts with Germanic roots.

 The Dictionary of Medieval Names from European Sources lists it as Liutgar, along with at least a dozen other recorded forms.
-Other places list it as Leodegar and Leudagar, a combination of the elements liut – people – and gar – spear.
+Other records list it as Leodegar and Leudagar, typically a combination of the elements liut – people – and gar – spear.

 One of those early bearers of the name served as Bishop of Autun in the seventh century.
 He died a martyr.
 His name is recorded as Léger, and it’s been used as a boy’s name in France for years.
 (Though not in recent years.)